 My 10 minutes TEDTalks – Digital Transformation

-I was honored to be nominated to speak about digital transformation and the era of disruption in Dubai.
+I was honored to be nominated to speak about digital transformation and the era of disruption at Microsoft Dubai.
 I wanted to share my thoughts about the new revolution upon us, and how this will change everything.

 Albert Einstein said that “I never think about the future, it comes soon enough”, and he was right of course.
 So today I am here to ask you to think how the future is happening now.